5 Things Resilient People Do On Hard Days

 In life, there are some things we can control and some things we can’t, and no one understands this better than resilient people.

-Understanding that something is out of your control – like the loss of a loved one, getting laid off from work, or having a tree fall over on your car during a severe thunderstorm – doesn’t mean that you don’t care about the situation; you do.
-However, it means that you’re also not going to put yourself through misery twice or worry unnecessarily.
+Understanding that something is out of your control – like the loss of a loved one, getting laid off from work, or having a tree fall over on your car during a severe thunderstorm – doesn’t mean that you don’t care about the situation it means that you are not going to stay miserable by worrying about it unnecessarily.

-For example, if a tree falls on your car, what good does continuing to vent your anger about it do for you?
-Nothing except keeping you in a stressful state of mind.
+For example, if a tree falls on your car continuing to vent your anger about it will do nothing except keep you in a stressful state of mind.

 Likewise, if you are awaiting test results, spending a weekend worrying until they come in takes away the joy of the present moment.
 You won’t be able to change those results anyway, so worrying gives you a false sense of control.